40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Speaking of the rise of online grocery shopping, Instacart is also a competitor for Target’s market share.

 Instacart isn’t a retailer.
-Instead, it’s just a delivery service that works in conjunction with other chains like Costco, Walgreens, and Safeway.
+Instead, it’s just a delivery service that works with other chains like Costco, Walgreens, and Safeway.

 17. Safeway

-Safeway is mostly known for its grocery delivery service, but it’s also possible to stroll and pick your own produce at any of the 900+ locations nationwide.
+Safeway is mostly known for its grocery delivery service, but you can also stroll and pick your own produce at any of its 900+ locations nationwide.

 Generally speaking, Target is cheaper than Safeway, but the difference is only around 3-4%.